EngieDev/Tex-Progress/README.md

 # Tex Progress
-Charts latex file progress in a browser using texcount as the base
+Charts latex file progress in a browser using texcount as the backend

 ## Requirements
  - perl - StrawberryPerl, ActivePerl etc